DynamicDeepSKY/astroid_doc/source/basic.rst

 1. Completly block the sensor using the provided sensor lid.
 Turn off every light around the room and make the room completely dark.
 2. Go to the camera setting and increase exposure to 1 second and set the gain to 150.
-3. Go to the system menu and the adjust the hot pixel level.
+3. Go to the system menu and adjust the hot pixel level.
 A lower value will pick more hot pixels.
 4. Click the hot pixel correction button.
 5. Run EAA stacker and see if hot pixels are disappeared
 6. Try with the default value and if you still see some weak hot pixels, lower the value and repeat the above until satisfactory.